Same Sex Divorce Attorney in Albuquerque

 Child Custody, Visitation & Support

-In Chatterjee v.
-King, the court held that parties in same sex relationships have the same right to seek parentage, custody, and child support orders as any other parent.
+In the case Chatterjee v.
+King, the New Mexico Supreme court held that parties in same sex relationships have the same right to seek parentage, custody, and child support orders as any other parent.
 As long as both members of a same sex couple raised and supported a child and held themselves to be that child’s parents, the court will hold that both former partners have parental rights.

 Attorney Matteucci helps parents who have been in a same sex relationship assert their rights and come to a custody and support agreement that is in the best interest of their child.

-Matteucci Family Law is committed to helping all spouses when their marriages come to an end.
-If you are in need of legal assistance splitting from your same sex spouse or partner, Attorney Bob Matteucci is here for you.
-He is an experienced and compassionate advocate who will help you find a path forward.
+If you are ready to split up with your same sex spouse or partner, Attorney Bob Matteucci is ready to be your ally.
+He is an experienced and compassionate advocate who understands there may be extra hurdles to clear as you and your partner go your separate ways.
 Contact him today to schedule a consultation.